 Pulling a full credit report could potentially impact your credit, especially if done frequently.
 However, if your reverse mortgage loan origination is the only time that you receive a hard credit check, the impact on your credit score is likely to be minimal.

 What is included in a good faith estimate?

-Loan estimates work by adding up the various costs that go into a loan.
-They can be useful when comparing across different lenders, as the fee structure that different lenders use could impact the amount that the loan ultimately costs you over time.
+Good Faith Estimates work by adding up the various costs that go into a loan.
+They can be useful when comparing across different lenders, as the fee structure that different lenders use could impact the amount that the loan costs you over time.

-Some examples of the costs that may be included in a loan estimate are:
+Some examples that information is included in a GFE are: